 History and origin

-The eggs are about 14 x 9 mm.
-They measure 20 to 25 mm long at hatch.
-They can grow up to around 60 mm long, their tail being twice the length of that, making an adult size of up to 180 mm long.
+In the case of egg laying (occurring in the south) they measure 10 x 8 by 12 x 10 mm.
+The young measure 15 to 25 mm long when they hatch.
+They can grow up to around 65 mm long, their tail being the same size to 1.5 the length of the body making an adult size of between 100 mm to 130 mm long.

 =Patterns & colours=